All Episodes

 Okay, it's all look, supply and demand crisscross and dictate price.

-You don't have to be an economics major to understand.
+You don't have to be an economics major to understand, okay, you have a certain amount of supply.

 You have a certain demand for, in this case, let's say oil.

-And based on the supply, based on the demand where that intersection takes place, that would dictate what the price of a barrel of oil is.
+And based on the supply, based on the demand, where that intersection takes place, that would dictate what the price of a barrel of oil is.

 That'll dictate what the price of a gallon of gas at the pump costs.

-Now the United States is going to produce less oil, less gas, less energy, which means that the market has less available product, which means that people will pay more for limited price.
+All right, now the United States is going to produce less oil, less gas, less energy, which means that the market has less available product, which means that people will pay more for limited price.

 It's simple supply and demand.